doodzik/mangosta/README.md

 # Overview

-Herpestidae is a factory library for mongoose, which provides a simple but powerful interface.
+Mangosta (esp. for mongoose) is a factory library for mongoose, which provides a simple but powerful interface.

 # Installation